 4 General education and AAP center school.
 5 School does not follow typical feeder pattern.
+5 School does not follow typical feeder pattern.
 Sources: FCPS, Certified Membership, September 2019 to September 2020; FCPS, Facilities Planning Services, Capacity and Utilization Surveys, SY 2019-20; FCPS, Design and Construction, Trailer Asset Report, October 2020.
-Notes:

 A guide to understanding the information on these tables can be found at the beginning of the Region Summaries section.

-A guide to understanding the information on these tables can be found at the beginning of the Region Summaries section.
-Membership numbers include general education, special education, AAP, FCPS PreK, and preschool.
-Membership numbers do not include adult education, multiagency, and home school and private school special education services.
-Sumbership numbers highlighted in yellow are current and future design capacity Solutions table for this region.
-Numbership integlow are current and future design capacity after a renovation or capacity enhancement.
-Pre-construction program capacity is used for schools currently in construction.
-To view information pertaining to membership, facilities, and capacity the FCPS Facilities and Membership Dashboards at www.fcps.edu/membershipdashboards.
+2. Membership numbers include general education, special education, AAP, FCPS PreK, and preschool.

+3. Membership numbers do not include adult education, untitagency, and home school and private school special education services.

+4. For schools with utilization percentage in red, refer to Portatial Capacity Solutions table for this region.

+5. Numbers highlighted in yelloware current and future design capacity after a renovation or capacity enhancement.

+6. Pre-construction program capacity is used for schools currently in construction.

+7. To view information pertaining to membership, facilities, and capacity, please visit the FCPS Facilities and Membership Dashboards at www.fcps.edu/membershipbands.